 A legislator should not ask a legislative employee to arrange, during hours of government employment, a legislator's appointments for campaign activities and events.
-A legislative employee should not, during regularly scheduled hours of employment, make campaign arrangements on a legislator's behalf unless the employee take leave, has given prior notice to the Chief Clerk that the employee is taking leave, and the employee's timesheet clearly reflects that.
-An employee, even outside hours of employment, should not use a State office, State email address, or a State telephone for campaign activities.
+A legislative employee shall not during regularly scheduled hours of employment make campaign arrangements on a legislator's behalf unless the employee takes leave, has given prior notice to the Chief Clerk that the employee is taking leave, and the employee's timesheet clearly reflects the leave.
+An employee, even outside hours of employment, shall not use a State office, State email address, or a State telephone for campaign activities.